For Your Book Wishlist: Burn Our Bodies Down , the Next YA Thriller From Rory Power!

 Latest Posts

-- Andrew Liptak Amazon Orders Series Adaptation of William Gibson’s The Peripheral 9 hours ago
+- Leticia Urieta Behind the Cameras of Grecian Myth: Lifestyles of Gods and Monsters by Emily Roberson 17 hours ago

-- Andrew Liptak Nathan Ballingrud’s Horror Hulu Show Will Be Called Monsterland, Production Already Underway 10 hours ago
+- Emily Asher-Perrin The Mandalorian Has His Work Cut Out For Him in Chapter 2: “The Child” 18 hours ago

-- Ruthanna Emrys and Anne M. Pillsworth The Things We Do For Course Credit: John Langan’s “Technicolor” 10 hours ago
+- Andrew Liptak Disney Is Already Working on Season 2 of The Mandalorian 18 hours ago

 New in Series